 - Acute inflammation of a diverticulum

-Meckel’s diverticulum is frequently accompanied by painless spontaneous rectal bleeding (hematochezia), in severe cases leading to hemorrhagic shock.
-The appearance of the rectal blood has various shades:
+Meckel’s diverticulum is frequently accompanied by painless, spontaneous rectal bleeding (hematochezia).
+In severe cases, it may lead to hemorrhagic shock.
+The rectal blood may have various shades:

 Features of Intestinal obstruction include:

 - Abdominal distention

 - A palpable abdominal mass with prolonged obstruction.